das-developers/das2py-server/README.md

 Now build and install the python module and example configuration files.
-Set `--install-lib` and `--prefix` as indicated, unless you want to hand edit das2server.conf after installation.
+Set `--install-lib` and `--prefix` as indicated, unless you want to hand edit dasflex.conf after installation.
 There is no need to run `build` before this step.

 ```bash